mmehr1988/psychic-rotary-phone/README.md

 ## COMMENTS

 1. Use of Comments To Keep Organized: Added comments to separate the main sections in both HTML & CSS files.
-Structured the code to follow a logical structure.
+Structured the code to follow a logical format.

 ## HEAD ELEMENT